naik899/naik899.github.io/index.md

     <h2 class="section-title">About Me</h2>
     <div class="about-content">
       <div class="about-text">
-        <p>I'm a passionate Senior Engineering Manager with over 12 years of experience in scalable systems, API modernization, and AI automation.
-Currently leading cloud architecture and GenAI initiatives at Energy Exemplar, I specialize in reducing simulation costs, boosting throughput, and delivering reliable microservices at scale.</p>
+        <p>I'm a passionate Cloud Architect and GenAI Evangelist with over 12 years of experience in scalable systems, API modernization, and AI automation.
+Currently leading the Energy Intelligence Platform at Energy Exemplar, I specialize in architecting cloud-native solutions and pioneering GenAI innovations for the energy sector.</p>

         <p>My expertise includes designing and implementing microservices and REST/OData APIs to modernize legacy platforms, improving platform stability and maintainability.
 I've built open-source compilers, developed patent-pending virtual agents, and created innovative mobile applications that drive product innovation.</p>

-        <p>I believe in using technology as a force for good and continuously learning to stay at the forefront of innovation.</p>
+        <p>As a GenAI practitioner, I'm focused on transforming the PLEXOS® energy simulation platform into an intelligent, AI-augmented solution that empowers energy professionals with cutting-edge analytics and insights.</p>
       </div>
     </div>
   </div>